rapaccinim/react-table-playground/README.md

 This way, you can apply your favourite libraries to the tables.

 ## Requirements
-This repo was created with `create-react-app` with TypeScript.
+This repo was created with `create-react-app` with TypeScript: `npx create-react-app my-app-name-here --template typescript`.

 To run this project on your local machine, you need:
 * `yarn` package manager;